areaDetector/areaDetector/_sources/ADAravis/ADAravis.rst.txt

 ADAravis_ differs from aravisGigE_ by using the ADGenICam_ base class to significantly reduce the amount of code.
 Many of the ideas in ADGenICam_ were borrowed from aravisGigE_.

-As it name implies, ADAravis_ uses the aravis_ library.
+As its name implies, ADAravis_ uses the aravis_ library.
 It runs on most Linux systems, and can control any GenICam_ camera.
-It cannot be used on Windows because aravis_ because aravis does not support it.
+It cannot be used on Windows because aravis_ does not support it.

 The aravis_ package must be built before building ADAravis.
 Instructions for doing this can be found in the :ref:`ADGenICam installing aravis <ADGenICam_installing_aravis>` documentation.